awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-records-examples.md

 For information about flow log record format, see [Flow log records](flow-logs.md#flow-log-records)\.

+For information about how to create flow logs, see [Working with flow logs](working-with-flow-logs.md)\.

 **Topics**
 + [Accepted and rejected Traffic](#flow-log-example-accepted-rejected)
 + [No data and skipped records](#flow-log-example-no-data)